Sascha-L/DirectShowLib/README.md

 # DirectShowLib
 .NET Interfaces for calling DirectShow.
-This is port or fork of [DirectShowLib](http://directshownet.sourceforge.net) for .NET 4.5 and .NET Standard 2.0.
+This is a fork of [DirectShowLib](http://directshownet.sourceforge.net) for .NET 8 & .NET 9